redhatci/ansible-collection-redhatci-ocp/roles/prune_catalog/README.md

 compliance-operator  stable   compliance-operator.v1.3.1
 ```

-Prune a dictionary for specific channel
+Another example of a pruned catalog with specific channels
 ```yaml
 - name: "Prune all and/or single channels"
   include_role: